The vineyard of Écueil.

 My healthy cultivation methods and my old vines favor a better expression of the terroir in my grapes and then in my Champagnes.
 These two factors make it possible to have moderate yields per hectare, which favors the harvest of grapes with high maturity and thus a good natural concentration of sugar.

 Since 2020, always by personal beliefs and in the line of cultural methods already in place, a flock of 40 ewes from Champagne farmer works punctually in my vines from November to March.
 They enrich my soils, clean naturally between the vines where mechanical work is complicated at the end of winter.
-This flock comes regularly on a part of my domain, and with so much ewes, a plot is mowed per week.
+This flock comes regularly on a part of my domain, and with so many ewes, a plot is mowed per week.
 In other plots, it is green manures will be favored with for example a sowing of clover, mustard, rape or field bean.

 Full video in the gallery